PaulTran47/paultran47.github.io/README.md

     * All graphics are lazily loaded for minimal FOIT.
   * HTML5 and CSS code pass the W3C validator with no errors.
     * An exception is the "line-sizing" CSS property in remedy.css.
 This is only a CSSWG draft, but is still included for futureproofing.

 * __Every website page has a Google Lighthouse score of 100/100 on both mobile and desktop platforms__.

+* Favicon support for every platform (with different favicon embedded for night mode support).

 <p align="right">
   (<a href="#paul-le-tran-dot-com">back to top.</a>)